worldstar/NCHC-YOLOv9-Demo/README.md

 ```

 ### 5. Check job status:
-We will check the job is assigned to a queue and to be executed.
+We will check that the job is assigned to a queue and is to be executed.
 Besides, we will read the logs during the training.

 ```bash
 squeue -u $USER